Fairfield County's Community Foundation

 8 of 27

-1. Four of six strategic focus areas have effectively no search visibility.
-Civic Engagement, Health, and Housing have zero or near-zero impressions over 16 months.
-Youth Education & Careers has no dedicated parent landing page at all.
-Fixing this means writing and structuring content for these areas, not technical work.
+1. Four of six focus areas have no search visibility.
+Civic Engagement, Health, and Housing are near zero; Youth Education & Careers has no landing page at all.

-2. Sitemap bloat dilutes Google's view of the site.
-554 of 1,785 URLs (31%) are auto-generated archive pages from The Events Calendar plugin and legacy "-old" URLs.
-A Yoast configuration change removes most of them in under an hour and reclaims crawl budget for content that matters.
+2. 31% sitemap bloat.
+554 of 1,785 URLs are auto-generated archive and legacy pages.
+A Yoast change removes most in under an hour.

 Search Performance Today

-Traffic is growing.
-Most of it comes from people who already know FCCF.
+Traffic is growing — mostly from people who already know FCCF.

 233,317